The Miranda Family Scholarship at Skidmore College

 • Fellows should plan to remain actively involved in department, programs, and/or production activities throughout the term of their Fellowship.

-• Fellows will attend regular meetings with assigned mentors in Theater and to participate actively in experiences, activities, and events programmed as part of the Fellowship.
+• Fellows will attend regular meetings with assigned mentors in Theater and will participate actively in experiences, activities, and events programmed as part of the Fellowship.

-• Senior Fellows should be willing to serve as mentors to incoming junior fellows.
+• During their last semester, Fellows should be willing to serve as mentors to incoming junior Miranda Family Scholars.

 Questions?

-Interested applicants are encouraged to reach out to Miranda Family Fellowship mentors in Theater to discuss their interest, application and/or for feedback on their statements:
+Interested applicants are encouraged to reach out to Miranda Family Scholarship mentors in Theater to discuss their interest, application and/or for feedback on their statements: